usds/erap-guidance/pages/about/index.md

 ---
-layout: article
+layout: default
 permalink: /about/
+program: local
-program: era
+section: era
-section: about
+sub-section: about
 sidenav: programs
 title: About the program
 ---